Château Saint-Jeannet: History

 Tradition holds that the site was used as a Templar fortress as early the 9th and 10th centuries.

 However, the earliest known construction on the château hill can only be dated to the 11th century.

 Written records of a château on the site date to the 13th century.
 Since that time, it has been effectively destroyed and rebuilt several times.

 The most recent renovation recovered evidence of the design of that earliest fort, and has attempted to echo it in the placement of the road, outer walls, and observatory tower.

-In 2011, the owner of the castle was convicted of a breach of the urban planning code after erecting approximately 900 illegal square meters.
+In 2011, the owner of the castle, Jon Acevski, was convicted of a breach of the urban planning code after erecting approximately 900 illegal square meters.
 This condemnation amounted to several hundred thousand euros and the restoration of the premises.
 In 2017, after numerous actions of the local residents who demanded that the judicial condamnation be applied, the French state engaged the work of demolitions that will start in June 2017.